-- 2 Add two slides to the slideshow using a QuarkXPress layout.
-Click 🗣 at the bottom of the slide list and choose Add Slides from QuarkXPress Layout. - 3 Design the new slideshow, page 1 of the new layout is your front page, page 2 is the back page. - 4 Go back to your main layout and add a picture box. - 5 Make the picture box a Button using the HTML5 palette. - 6 Assign the following action to the button: Next Slide and Slideshow as the name of your newly created slideshow.
+- 2. Add two slides to the slideshow using a QuarkXPress layout.
+Click \(\frac{1}{4}\) at the bottom of the slide list and choose Add Slides from QuarkXPress Layout. - 3.
+Design the new slideshow.
+Page 1 of the new layout is your front page, page 2 is the back page. - 4.
+Go back to your main layout and add a picture box.

+- 5. Make the picture box a Button using the HTML5 palette. - Assign the Next Slide action to the button - Assign Slideshow as the name of your newly created slideshow.